Shotkit shares essential gear for landscape photography

 If you’re anticipating heavy rain, waterproof trousers and a poncho are handy items of clothing to include in your kit in case you get caught in a downpour.

-For summer landscape photography, it can be a good idea to trade the walking boots for some lightweight trainers, making it easier to scramble over rocks and access different vantage points.
+For landscape photography, it can be a good idea to trade the walking boots for some lightweight trainers, making it easier to scramble over rocks and access different vantage points.

 AI-based photo editing software

-Once you’ve filled your memory cards with plenty of landscape photographs, it’s time to perform some post-processing to really make them shine.
+Once you’ve filled your memory cards with plenty of landscape photographs, it’s time to perform some to really make them shine.

 I’ve been using Luminar Neo for my landscape photography post-processing, which features a beautifully intuitive workflow that allows me to quickly edit my images.

-The range of light adjustment filters means I can tweak the colors and balance to achieve the desired look, as well as alter saturation and vibrance.
+The range of light adjustment filters means I can tweak the colors and white balance to achieve the desired look, as well as alter saturation and vibrance.

 Luminar also features an extensive selection of AI-based tools that can further improve landscape photographs, such as the AI Sky Replacement tool.

-This allows me to highlight and alter the sky with ease, accurately selecting the awkward elements between branches and around the edges of hilltops.
+This allows me to highlight and alter the sky with ease, accurately selecting the awkward elements between tree branches and around the edges of hilltops.

 What was once a time-consuming and laborious task can now be achieved with a single click, freeing up time to modify the sky’s tone and color.